camptocamp/c2cgeoportal/doc/integrator/backend_qgis.rst

 Access Restriction
 ******************

-The access restriction is available only for Docker projects
+The access restriction is available only for Docker projects.

 We provide an Docker image named ``camptocamp/geomapfish-qgisserver`` with tag pattern:
 ``gmf<Major GeoMapFish version}-qgis${Major QGIS}``.

-Configuration for a single project, just provide the OGC server name in the environment variable named:
+To configure a single project, just provide the OGC server name in the environment variable named:
 ``GEOMAPFISH_OGCSERVER``.

-If you need to provide more than one QGIS projects you should write a config file named, e.g.
+If you need to provide more than one QGIS project, you should write a config file named, e.g.
 ``qgisserver/accesscontrol_config.yaml``, with the content:

 .. code:: yaml